Gauravkumar2701/nimgame/README.md

 This is a nimgame which made using Golang and UDP Protocol.
-It implement some of the concept distributed systems.
+It implement some of the concept of distributed systems.